Fast,

 -

 Get a Representative Sample: Always get and prepare a representative sample of coarse aggregate for testing.
 This will ensure the test results are reflective of the entire material.
+Aggregate durability is assessed by measuring absorption, which indicates the likelihood of the aggregate to absorb asphalt binder and its overall durability.

 -